JonJon2005/CoDXPTokenTracker/frontend/README.md

 This directory contains a minimal React application powered by Vite.
 It fetches XP token data from the backend server and displays the totals for each category.
-The app automatically refreshes token counts every 5 seconds.
+The app automatically refreshes token counts every 5 seconds when there are no unsaved edits.
+Adjust token values with the `+`/`-` buttons and click **Save** to persist changes.

 ## Development